2.0 Who Must Complete Form I-9

 If an employee will work for less than three business days, Sections 1 and 2 must be fully completed at the time of hire (in other words, by the first day of employment).

 Do not complete Form I-9 for employees who are:

 - Hired on or before Nov.
 6, 1986 (or on or before Nov.
-27, 2009, in the CNMI), who are continuing in their employment and have a reasonable expectation of employment at all times;
+27, 2009, in the CNMI), continuing in their employment, and have a reasonable expectation of employment at all times;

 - Employed for casual domestic work in a private home on a sporadic, irregular, or intermittent basis;

 - Employed by a contractor providing contract services (such as employee leasing or temporary agencies) and are providing labor to you; or

 - Not physically working on U.S. soil.